Introduction to Arithmetic Groups: Restriction of scalars

 Let $\gamma$ be any nontrivial element of~$\Gamma$.
-Since $\sigma(\gamma) \in K'$, and compact groups have no nontrivial unipotent elements \see{Rrank0<>}, we know that $\sigma(\gamma)$ is not unipotent.
-Thus, $\sigma(\gamma)$ has some eigenvalue $\lambda \neq 1$.
+Since $\sigma(\gamma) \in K'$, and compact groups have no nontrivial unipotent elements \fullcsee{SSeltRem}{cpct}, we know that $\sigma(\gamma)$ is not unipotent.
+Therefore, $\sigma(\gamma)$ has some eigenvalue $\lambda \neq 1$.
 Hence, $\gamma$ has the eigenvalue $\sigma^{-1}(\lambda) \neq 1$, so $\gamma$ is not unipotent.
 Therefore, Godement's Criterion \pref{GodementCriterion} implies that $\Gamma$ is cocompact.
 Alternatively, this conclusion can easily be obtained directly from the Mahler Compactness Criterion \pref{MahlerCpct} \csee{SO(B)Z2cocpt(Mahler)}. \end{proof}